Jan Goldsmith: San Diego City Attorney

 Goldsmith ran for San Diego City attorney in 2008.
 In the June primary he received the most votes (32.2%) among five candidates, but not a majority.
 In the November runoff he defeated incumbent City Attorney Mike Aguirre, 59.4% to 40.4%.
 In 2012 he was re-elected without opposition.

 In 2010 Goldsmith's office threatened the owners of a local restaurant with fines and jail for charging a fixed service charge instead of tipping; the issue was whether they were violating state disclosure laws.
 The city attorney later dropped the issue and did not pursue the case.

 In 2013, Goldsmith was criticized by Mayor Bob Filner for prosecuting Jeff Olson for chalking anti-bank slogans on city sidewalks outside Bank of America branches, calling it "a stupid case" and a waste of city money.
 The prosecution was ultimately unsuccessful.
 With the defendant refusing a plea bargain, facing up to 13 years in jail and US$13,000.00 in fines, Judge Howard Shore admonished Olson's attorney, Tom Tosdal, from mentioning the First Amendment and political speech references during the trial.
 Additionally, Judge Shore issued a gag order, preventing communications with the media concerning the trial.

-Goldsmith and Filner were in conflict almost from the day Filner took office, over several issues including medical marijuana, tourism funding, cuts to the City Attorney budget, road paving bonds, and the presence of Goldsmith's aide at a confidential city meetings.
+Goldsmith and Filner were in conflict almost from the day Filner took office, over several issues including medical marijuana, tourism funding, cuts to the City Attorney budget, road paving bonds, and the presence of Goldsmith's aide at confidential city meetings.
 Goldsmith was a key figure in the August 2013 mediated negotiations that led to Filner's agreeing to resign.

 Goldsmith left the City Attorney's office in 2016 as a result of term limits.